asand017/-sed-tutorial/README.md

 sed -n '5 p' elist
 ```

-only the fifth line of the input file will be output.
+only that *nth* line of the input file will be output.
+In this case, only the fifth line will be output.

 Additionally, if you include `!` with a line range, you will do the opposite of the line range.
 So the command,